ganesh-91/react-simple-readmore/README.md

 # react-simple-readmore

 ## Description
-A React Component providing read more functionality
+A React Component providing read more functionality.